Those who often deal in working with a lot of electric wiring must ask themselves how to use a multimeter to test Voltage of live wires?

 If the readings do not match the needed volts, one must not try to plug in the dryer since one could be electrocuted.

-FAQ’s about How to Use a Multimeter to Test Voltage of Live Wires
+FAQs on How to Use a Multimeter to Test Voltage of Live Wires

-Q. How to find out if the wire has life (current inside) without a multimeter?
+Q1.
+How to find out if the wire has life (current inside) without a multimeter?

 Ans: Obtain a socket and a light bulb, as well as a few wires, and connect them.